 And talking of Chris Sawyer... the AI in Transport Tycoon was legendarily incompetent at the art of building railroads, frequently levelling entire mountain ranges (and suffering no ill effects), and often spiralling stations several times over while trying to get the ends of a line to meet up.
 Reportedly, this was due to a compromise between processing time and AI lookahead.
 Having the AI build from both ends at once, effectively meaning both are aiming for an unpredictably moving target, probably didn't help either.

-Without going into too much detail, let's just say that in Creatures 2, the Norns that come with the game are retards.
-Thanks to a problem in their digital genetics, this gets worse after their first real-time hour of life (the so-called "One Hour Stupidity Syndrome", based from the fact that the reward values in the Norn's artificial brain are so screwed up that they'll most likely to be eventually sitting around deliriously happy while starving to death in the middle of a forest fire).
-A player may find that in order to make any progress in the game whatsoever (with getting pickups and exploring and the like) they'll have to micromanage one Norn and spent a distressingly large amount of time luring it into the water so as to pick it up and make it go where the player wants it to.
-There's a play style called the "Wolfling Run" where you hatch a bunch of Norns and leave them to their own devices - since the default Norns are outsmarted by buttons and fail to connect hunger with the need to eat, this is an exercise in genocide.
-The modified Norn "Socrates", designed specifically to remember none of its experience of reward or punishment for its actions, essentially ruled by random instinct, ended up prospering much better than it's default cousins, granting insight that allowed the game to be fixed.
+Without going into too much detail, let's just say that in Creatures 2, the Norns that come with the game are morons.
+Thanks to a problem in their digital genetics, this gets worse after their first real-time hour of life (the so-called "One Hour Stupidity Syndrome", based from the fact that the reward values in the Norn's artificial brain are so screwed up that they're most likely to be eventually sitting around deliriously happy while starving to death in the middle of a forest fire).
+A player may find that in order to make any progress in the game whatsoever (with getting pickups and exploring and the like), they'll have to micromanage one Norn and spent a distressingly large amount of time luring it into the water so as to pick it up and make it go where the player wants it to.
+There's a play style called the "Wolfling Run" where you hatch a bunch of Norns and leave them to their own devices — since the default Norns are outsmarted by buttons and fail to connect hunger with the need to eat, this is an exercise in genocide.
+The modified Norn "Socrates", designed specifically to remember none of its experience of reward or punishment for its actions, essentially ruled by random instinct, ended up prospering much better than its default cousins, granting insight that allowed the game to be fixed.

-Space Colony has the problem that if a characters shift is over they will ignore the job responsibility, even if that is defending the base from aliens or keeping the air supply running.
+Space Colony has the problem that if a character’s shift is over they will ignore the job responsibility, even if that is defending the base from aliens or keeping the air supply running.

 Star Wars: Rogue Squadron for the N64 does this big-time.
 Your allies are completely, absolutely useless.
 All they do is fly around, sometimes in circles, leaving the player to do the work of an entire squadron himself.
 Of course, the enemy is not much better.
 TIE Bombers especially suffer from this: they always fly in a straight line and never even attempt evasive maneuvers, making it ridiculously easy to shoot them down.
 On the other hand, the TIE Interceptors in Moff Seerdon's Revenge, who shoot at angles their cannons can't hit any other time, are cheating bastards.